 Now it is time to start cooking, and the first step is to have a frying pan with olive oil (notice the quantity, not a lot!)

 Pour the contents of your bowl in the pan, and watch for the magic to happen.

 You will need to decide how cooked you like your eggs – it is nice to have some moisture on them, in my opinion.
-To see the cooking process, just watch this video below (or click here).

 The really difficult part of this dish is to flip the tortilla (and pray that it lands where it should).
 You should cook the other side for a bit and then leave it to rest.